deep-entertainment/egoventure/docs/getting_started.md

 The *EgoVenture* project provides different packages:

 * The [*EgoVenture* example game](https://godotengine.org/asset-library/asset/906), which is made by MDNA games and showcases all features of *EgoVenture*.
-You can download the game and open it in Godot to check out, how things are done.
+You can download the game and open it in Godot to check out how things are done.
-* The [*EgoVenture game template*](https://godotengine.org/asset-library/asset/905), which is used as a starting point for a new game, that bases on *EgoVenture*.
+* The [*EgoVenture game template*](https://godotengine.org/asset-library/asset/905), which is used as a starting point for a new game, that is based on *EgoVenture*.
 This template includes all required plugins, a default game configuration, a basic game state and initialization code and the recommended folder structure to get you started right away.
 * The individual Godot addons, that form the *EgoVenture* features:
   * The [*EgoVenture* core plugin](https://godotengine.org/asset-library/asset/903) which holds the basic features
   * [Speedy Gonzales](https://godotengine.org/asset-library/asset/904) for easy custom mouse cursor handling